music by

 Illinois Modern Ensemble

-Data-driven music composition based on a catalog of 230 rare diseases curated by Dr. Aditi Kantipuly.
+Data-driven music composition and web-based installation based on a catalog of 230 rare diseases curated by Dr. Aditi Kantipuly.
 12 categories of disease correspond to the 12 Indian chakras, which provide a background harmony for each category; DNA promoter sequences for each disease are also played from its corresponding chakra.

 Performed by Rudolf Haken, electric viola.
 Made with Max, Logic and Kyma.